e13tech/blog/input/posts/statiq-deploy-to-static-web-app.md

            action: "close"</code></pre>

    This is a large file but my changes can be broken down into a few segments
+    * [1] : Keep the workflow name the auto-generated one because there is a link w/in Azure that is looking specifically for that
     * [3-6] : Setup a trigger on pull requests going into the main branch.
 My preference is to have feature branches for my blog articles and to create a PR for each into main branch while I work on them.
     * [14-21] : The series of standard steps that prepares a .NET 5 environment
       * [21] : Run the console app directing the generated content to an <code>output</code> directory